Fertility Yoga: 10 Poses & Routines for When You’re TTC

 There are many reasons why yoga may be a successful component of treatment for infertility.
 While it cannot replace traditional treatments like IUI or IVF, it can benefit women by relieving the psychological stress associated with an infertility diagnosis — which, for many women, has been shown to be as distressing as a diagnosis of cancer, HIV or heart disease.

 Fertility yoga is a specialized type of yoga class or group of poses designed especially for women struggling with infertility.
-These yoga classes can have a number of benefits for women who are TTC, including:
+These yoga classes can have a number of benefits for women who are TTC (or even suffering from pregnancy blues), including:

 Stress relief.
 The classes emphasize the importance of breathwork and relaxation to relieve the stress associated with infertility.